Hallucination Detection in LLMs with Topological Divergence on Attention Graphs

 \section{Introduction}

-Large language models (LLMs) have progressed significantly in recent years, finding applications in various fields~\cite{chkirbene2024large}.
-To ensure factual reliability, modern LLMs are often combined with retrieval-augmented generation (RAG) technique, which integrates relevant external knowledge from diverse databases directly into the generation process~\cite{10.5555/3495724.3496517}.
+Large language models (LLMs) have advanced significantly in recent years, with applications across various fields~\cite{chkirbene2024large}.
+To ensure factual reliability, modern LLMs are often combined with the retrieval-augmented generation (RAG) technique, which integrates relevant external knowledge from diverse databases directly into the generation process~\cite{10.5555/3495724.3496517}.

 Despite these improvements, LLMs remain prone to producing so-called \textit{hallucinations}, i.e., content that is factually or contextually incorrect~\cite{huang2023survey, li-etal-2024-dawn}.
-Detecting hallucinations is crucial for safe deployment of LLMs in sensitive fields since erroneous outputs may seriously harm user trust.
+Detecting hallucinations is crucial for the safe deployment of LLMs in sensitive fields, as erroneous outputs may seriously erode user trust.
 An effective detector would therefore expand the scope of LLM applications while mitigating risks~\cite{gao2024brief}.

-Multiple methods have been proposed to tackle this problem~\cite{ sahoo2024comprehensive, 10.1145/3744238}.
-However, they often face significant practical constraints, such as the scarcity of annotated datasets~\cite{zhang2023siren} required for supervised methods~\cite{sky2024androids,orgad2025llmsknow}, the high computational cost of generating multiple additional samples~\cite{chen2024inside, hou2025probabilistic}, or the inability of LLMs' output probabilities to fully represent the model's true uncertainty~\cite{fadeeva2024fact,shelmanov-etal-2025-uncertainty}.
+Though many methods address this problem~\cite{sahoo2024comprehensive, 10.1145/3744238}, they often face significant practical constraints, such as the scarcity of annotated datasets~\cite{zhang2023siren} required for supervised methods~\cite{sky2024androids,orgad2025llmsknow}, the high computational cost of generating multiple additional samples~\cite{chen2024inside, hou2025probabilistic}, or the inability of LLMs' output probabilities to fully represent the model's true uncertainty~\cite{fadeeva2024fact,shelmanov-etal-2025-uncertainty}.

-These challenges can be addressed by utilizing the inner states of LLMs, which are informative for the hallucination detection problem~\cite{azaria-mitchell-2023-internal, sriramanan2024llmcheck,gekhman2025insideout}.
-We introduce TOHA (a TOpology-based HAllucination detector), a training-free method designed for RAG scenario that leverages the structure of LLM attention maps to identify hallucinations.
+These challenges can be addressed by leveraging LLMs' internal states, which are informative for the hallucination-detection problem~\cite{azaria-mitchell-2023-internal, sriramanan2024llmcheck,gekhman2025insideout}.
+We introduce TOHA (a TOpology-based HAllucination detector), a training-free method designed for the RAG scenario that leverages the structure of LLM attention maps to identify hallucinations.
 Our method requires minimal annotated data while avoiding the computational overhead of multiple generations, which makes TOHA both data- and compute-efficient.